Setting Queue Configurations in Event Portal

 and>

 as wildcard characters to subscribe to a group of related topics.
 For more information, see Topic Subscriptions.
-When you enter a topic subscription, a Preview of Attracted Events shows all event versions with a matching topic address in Designer that are published by an application version that has been added to at least one modeled event mesh. - Click Save Version.
+When you enter a topic subscription, a Preview of Attracted Events shows all event versions with a matching topic address in Designer that are published by an application version that has been added to at least one modeled event mesh. - Click Add Subscription.

-The JSON queue configuration for the consumer can include the following attributes.
-Some of these attributes are not supported by earlier event broker versions.
+The JSON queue configuration for the consumer can include the following properties.
+Some of these properties are not supported by earlier event broker versions.

 Specifies how messages are delivered when multiple consumer flows are bound to the queue.
 The default value is